PatrickMaiyer/Portapack_Wiki/Recon.md

 In that mode you have an input search/recon list, and an output file.
 You can temporary 'disable' some entries by a hit on REMOVE.
 Clicking on RST is reloading the fully populated list.

-## SEARCH mode
+## SCAN mode
-Mode button is in red, and the label is 'SCANNER'.
+Mode button is in red, and the label is 'SCAN'.

 In that mode it takes what you choose in "CONFIG/select output file" and use it as the list to search.